TuanAnh0108/Internal-Assessment/CriteriaC.md

 chosenTopic = self.comboBox_2.currentText()
 ```

-**Write the data into table with the chosen topic and number of vocabs**
+**Generate the table with the given number of vocabs and and set the timer**

 a.
 Disable the Generate button after it is pressed